 -- Steve Watts

-Gone Feral was founded by teacher, technologist, and naturalist Douglas A. Hill to share his passions for primitive skills & technology and the natural world via his other great passion: teaching.
+Gone Feral was founded by teacher, technologist, and naturalist Doug Hill to share his passions for primitive skills & technology and the natural world via his other great passion: teaching.

 Our mission is to change the world.
 Period.
 But of course it's more complicated than that.
 We strive for change in the world by working with individuals, museums, businesses, schools, and other environmental education organizations toward a brighter future: locally, globally, naturally.

 First and foremost, Doug Hill is a teacher.
 His eyes alight in those teachable moments as he recognizes the opportunity to share.
 But he is also a craftsman, writer, filmmaker, naturalist, and primitive skills practitioner.

 Doug lived in a tent for three months interning with Robin Blankenship at her Stone Age skills school Earth Knack where he co-led school and public programs.
 He also completed the six-month Hunter-Gatherer Intensive with Eddie Starnater at Practical Primitive, studied prehistory and technology with Steve Watts at the Center for Aboriginal Studies of The Schiele Museum of Natural History, developed his knowledge of the natural world through Jon Young's Kamana Naturalist Training Progam, and took the Standard with Tom Brown, Jr at his Tracker School.
 Always the student, Doug makes frequent solo overnight trips into the wild to practice his skills.